getfidia/fidia-payment-widget/README.md

 # Fidia Payment Widget

 Fidia payment widget embeds a Fidia [payment link](https://getfidia-frontend-test.herokuapp.com/payment-links) on your website.
-These widgets allows you specify a trigger button which when clicked pops up Fidia's payment link and allows you receive support from your fans/audience without them having to leave your website.
+This widget allows you specify a trigger button which when clicked pops up Fidia's payment link and allows you receive support from your fans/audience without them having to leave your website.

 <img height="80px" src="https://res.cloudinary.com/fidia/image/upload/v1633732179/Payment_Button_1_wdddah.png"/>